DS202-at-ISU/lab-1-team-5-lab-1/README.md

   refreshed the page.
 The updated README.md file displayed the new line I added from RStudio.

-- Eitan’s note: I went to my browser and checked github and saw that the changes were propagated to the repository.
+- Eitan’s note: I went to my browser and checked GitHub and saw that the changes were propagated to the repository.

-- Sofi’s note: Browser was updated like on my local machine
+- Sofi’s note: Browser was updated like on my local machine.

-<span style="font-size: 24px;">**Step 12.7**</span>
+**Step 12.7**

 - Devon’s note: No notable errors.

-- Lucas’s note: Nothing done for this step
+- Lucas’s note: Nothing done for this step.

 - Eitan’s note: Cleaning up the repo on my local machine was no issue.

-- Sofi’s note: No errors
+- Sofi’s note: No errors.